Dundalk centre-back Sean Hoare has been named the SSE Airtricity/Soccer Writers’ Association of Ireland Player of the Month for May.

 “It was tough, I had a few niggling injuries but this year I’ve established myself in the team and when I’m fit I’m playing.
 That’s all you want and for a team like Dundalk it’s great.”

-In winning the award, Duffy saw off competition from team-mate Duffy, who finished second in the voting, and third placed Graham Burke who plays his final game for Shamrock Rovers tomorrow before joining Preston North End.
+In winning the award, Hoare saw off competition from team-mate Duffy, who finished second in the voting, and third placed Graham Burke who plays his final game for Shamrock Rovers tomorrow before joining Preston North End.